Which city is cheaper, Hilton Head Island or Jacksonville?

 It rains a lot this time of the year in Hilton Head Island.
 It's quite rainy in Jacksonville.
 In July, Jacksonville usually receives less rain than Hilton Head Island.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Hilton Head Island receives 7.9 inches (200 mm) of rain each month for the summer.

 Both Hilton Head Island and Jacksonville during the autumn are popular places to visit.
+Many visitors come to Jacksonville in the autumn for the city's sights and attractions and the shopping scene.
 Furthermore, most visitors come to Hilton Head Island for the shopping scene and the natural beauty of the area during these months.

 In the autumn, Jacksonville is around the same temperature as Hilton Head Island.
-Typically, the autumn temperatures in Jacksonville in October are around 70°F (21°C), and Hilton Head Island is about 68°F (20°C).
+Typically, the autumn temperatures in Jacksonville in October average around 70°F (21°C), and Hilton Head Island averages at about 68°F (20°C).

 In Hilton Head Island, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the autumn, Jacksonville often gets around the same amount of sunshine as Hilton Head Island.
 Jacksonville gets 214 hours of sunny skies this time of year, while Hilton Head Island receives 223 hours of full sun.

 The winter attracts plenty of travelers to both Jacksonville and Hilton Head Island.
+Most visitors come to Jacksonville for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to Hilton Head Island because of the shopping scene and the cuisine.

 In January, Jacksonville is generally a little warmer than Hilton Head Island.
-Temperatures in Jacksonville average around 53°F (12°C), and Hilton Head Island stays around 48°F (9°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Hilton Head Island fluctuates around 48°F (9°C).

 Jacksonville usually receives more sunshine than Hilton Head Island during winter.
 Jacksonville gets 191 hours of sunny skies, while Hilton Head Island receives 176 hours of full sun in the winter.